What are Gradings?

 Grading Dates and Locations

-In 2018, there are four rounds of gradings:
+In 2018, there are four rounds of gradings (dates may be subject to change):

 Gradings are typically held at the beginning of the scheduled training on that day.
 It is recommended that students wishing to grade arrive early to the training to be ready at the beginning of the class.
 Follow these links to find the list of class times and class locations.